gwttk/citools/README.md

         on:
             tags: true
     ```
+    `pyenv shell 3.7.1` Since Travis-CI uses pyenv, this line set it to the correct version.
+Using 3.7.1 is faster because it's pre-installed by default.
-    `sudo apt-get install -y python3-pip` This line installs pip3.
+    `pip3 install --upgrade pip` This line installs/upgrades pip3.
 We need it to install pip modules.
-    `sudo pip3 install PyGithub` This line installs PyGithub, which is a lib of github's web api. githubrelease.py uses it.
+    `pip3 install PyGithub` This line installs PyGithub, which is a lib of github's web api. githubrelease.py uses it.
     `wget ...` This line downloads githubrelease.py.
     `script: python3 githubrelease.py "file1.zip" "file2.exe"` This line tells the githubrelease.py to upload files.